-Finance and business services programs comprise three career clusters: marketing, finance, and business management and administration.
-Marketing career programs are focused on planning, managing and performing marketing activities to reach organizational objectives.
-Finance career programs are focused on planning, services for financial and investment planning, banking, insurance, and business financial management.
-Business management and administration career programs focused on careers in planning, organizing, directing and evaluating business functions essential to efficient and productive business operations.
+This career program is focused on careers in planning, organizing, directing and evaluating business functions essential to efficient and productive business operations.
+All career and technical education programs provide students opportunities for practical application of academic concepts.
 The Strengthening Career and Technical Education for the 21st Century Act (Perkins V) emphasizes student achievement in science, English language arts, and mathematics.
 To assist local education agencies in selecting courses best suited for this purpose, specific CTE courses with emphasis on these subjects are highlighted below.
 Courses best suited for science applications are shown in yellow, mathematics are shown in blue, and English language arts are shown in orange.
 Local boards of education may allow CTE courses to be substituted for graduation requirements.
 Refer to 105 Illinois Compiled Statutes 5/27-22 and 105 ILCS 5/27-22.05 for more information.